-The easiest way to pre-initialize a database with test or "reference" data is to place a list of SQL insert statements in a file named, for example, import.sql, and specify the path to this file using the property jakarta.persistence.schema-generation.create-script-source.

-This approach is cleaner than writing Java code to instantiate entity instances and calling persist() on each of them.
+The easiest way to pre-initialize a database with test or "reference" data is to place a list of SQL insert statements in a file named, for example, import.sql, and specify the path to this file using the property jakarta.persistence.sql-load-script-source.
+We've already seen an example of this approach, which is cleaner than writing Java code to instantiate entity instances and calling persist() on each of them.